billpottle/TournamentML/README.md

 ..* You may be required to sign in to google to run the Colab code.
 You may receive a note that says the code is not officially provided by google.
 Uncheck 'reset all runtimes' and click 'run anyway.'
 Alternatively, download the notebook and run it on your own system.

+..* You can see a video of processing a division of 164 sparring competitors in under a minute at https://www.youtube.com/watch?v=LVtXEzAmpiU

+..* The program does NOT enforce seeding, or ensure that people from the same school are on opposite sides of the bracket.